 - a.
 Students are expected to abide by Standard Precautions at all times. - b.
-Students must wear gloves during all laboratory and clinical sessions.
-Gloves must be worn at all times when working with biological samples.
-Gloves and lab coats may not be worn outside the lab or in the breakroom. - c.
-Students will be provided one disposable lab coat per semester. - a.
-The lab coat must be worn, buttoned from top to bottom, when working with biological samples. - b.
-When not in use, the lab coat is to be stored in the laboratory in a designated area.
-Lab coats may never be worn outside the lab.

-- c.
-With normal wear, the lab coat should last throughout one semester.
-If a spill occurs or there is other major damage to the coat, another coat will be provided. - d.
-All work areas must be disinfected upon completion of the laboratory activity with a 10% bleach solution or chemical germicide.
+Students must wear gloves while performing live sticks or when handling biological specimens such as urine, blood, or bacteria.
+Gloves and lab coats may not be worn outside the laboratory or classroom. - c.
+Students will be provided a disposable lab coat.
+The lab coat may be worn, buttoned from top to bottom, when working with biological samples.
+When not in use, the lab coat is to be stored in the laboratory on the student's desk chair. - d.
+Beginning Week 4 of class, students will wear scrubs to lab with the WC patch sewn on the L sleeve. - e.
+Students may not wear hoodies, sweaters, or flip flops in the student lab. - f.
+No winter head gear or caps may be worn in the student lab.
+Surgical scrub hats, hospital style head bands, and religious hijabs, hats, and head covers are acceptable if a student chooses to wear them. - g.
+Long hair on all students must be tied back or restrained. - h.
+All work areas must be disinfected upon completion of the laboratory activity with a 10% bleach solution or chemical germicide. - i.
+Students will stock and clean the lab before leaving, and leave their desk area clean and dry.